 Secondly heat and chemicals (the same ones you may want to use to clean your container) can cause toxins to leach out of the plastic contaminating the substances held within the bottle.
 Another consideration is the grade of plastic.
 Several different grades are offered, each one posing its own risk.

 Because of the risk posed by plastic, it is labeled.
 Most water bottles are a number 1which means they are only designed to be used once.
 Safer numbers are 2 HDPE meaning high density polyethylene, 4 LDPE or low density polyethylene or 5 PP (polypropylene).
 Number 3 bottles contain polyvinyl chloride/PVC which is capable of leaching hormone disrupting chemicals into the contents of the bottle, and dangerous carcinogens into the air we breathe when incinerated.
 There are also questions regarding number 6 bottles created out of polystyrene which has been shown to leach styrene thought to be a cancer causing substance.
+A better alternative are stainless steel water bottles.

 This said there are some uses which do not involve human consumption such as: